 - Lit. masters according to the flesh

-- Lit. the recompense of the inheritance
+- Lit. from the Lord you will receive the reward of the inheritance

-10 Aristarchus, my fellow prisoner, greets you, along with Mark, the cousin of Barnabas (you have received instructions about him: If he comes to you, you must welcome him), 11 and Jesus, who is called Justus.
+10 Aristarchus, my fellow prisoner, greets you, along with Mark, the cousin of Barnabas (you have received instructions about him: If he comes to you, you are to welcome him), 11 and Jesus, who is called Justus.
 These are my only fellow workers for the kingdom of God who belong to the circumcision, and they have been a great comfort to me.

 14 Luke, the beloved physician, sends you his greetings, as does Demas.
 15 Greet the brothers in Laodicea, along with Nympha and the church that meets in her house.